 - Employees who receive cash advances to cover their travels may take out extra money that is never reimbursed

 The best way to accurately track travel costs is to use a corporate credit card.
 You can give employees their own card tied to the account, and shut it off at any time if you notice unauthorized transactions.
 A business travel account provides a central source for all of your travel expenses to provide spending at a glance.

 But what about the fees associated with credit cards?
 These may be offset with rewards earned for travel expenses.
 For instance, the Capital One Spark Classic for Business card has no annual fee or foreign transaction fee, and offers 1% cash back on all purchases.
-The Business Green Rewards Card from American Express offers double rewards points for purchases made through the AmEx Travel website and no annual fee for the first year ($95 per year after that).

 You can still treat corporate credit card purchases like you would cash reimbursements.
 At the end of the trip, look over the card transactions to confirm they are within reason.
 If you approve of the transactions, you can pay off the card just like you would pay back an employee who made cash purchases on a business trip.
 This reduces or eliminates interest accrued on the card and frees up more funds for the next business trip.